Madarnieks/Godot_prototype_for_visually_impaired/README.md

 # Godot prototype for visually impaired
 Godot game prototype centered around the design concepts of returning information for players using only non-visual sources.
-Prototype was made on the pre-release version of Godot 4.0 _
+Prototype was made on the pre-release version of Godot 4.0

-All the TTS sound files are from https://www.narakeet.com/_
+All the TTS sound files are from: https://www.narakeet.com/